Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: The proof of Theorem 4

-\textcircled{2} If Alice's measurement outcome corresponds to the operator $I-|\alpha\rangle \langle\alpha|$, the measured state must be one of states \{1, 2, 4, 5\}.
-Note that state 2 remains orthogonal to state 4 and state 1 remains orthogonal to state 5 on the second subsystem.
-Thus states \{1, 2, 4, 5\} are still pairwise orthogonal.
-The vector of the numbers of pairwise orthogonal relations of states $\{1,\,2,\,4,\,5\}$ is (2, 2, 2) and the orthogonality graph of states $\{1,\,2,\,4,\,5\}$ corresponds to graph (1-3).
-By Lemma~\ref{lemma5}, states $\{2,\,3,\,4,\,5\}$ cannot be perfectly distinguished by LOCC or can be distinguished by LOCC with some certain probability.

-(13) In case (13-27), orthogonality graph of states \{1, 2, 4, 5\} corresponds to graph (1-3).
-By Lemma~\ref{lemma5}, states \{1, 2, 4, 5\} cannot be perfectly distinguished by LOCC or can be distinguished by LOCC with some certain probability.
-That is, states \{1, 2, 4, 5\} cannot be perfectly distinguished by LOCC.
-As is known, a set of OPSs that cannot be locally distinguished remains locally indistinguishable when augmented with a OPS that is orthogonal to each state of the set.
-Thus states \{1, 2, 3, 4, 5\} cannot be perfectly distinguished by LOCC or can be distinguished by LOCC with some certain probability.

-In summary, five tripartite OPSs with the vector of the numbers of pairwise orthogonal relations $(4,\,3,\,3)$ can be perfectly distinguished by LOCC except for two special cases, i.e., cases (13-22) and (13-27).
+In summary, five tripartite OPSs, any two of which are orthogonal only on one subsystem, can be perfectly distinguished by LOCC, except those with graph (11-30), (9-8), (11-26), (12-15), (12-20), (13-22) or (13-27).
 This completes the proof. \end{proof}